joaquinanguera/aceR/README.md

 ## Updates

-Reinstall the package to update to the latest version:
+Reinstall the package to update to the latest **stable** version:

 ```
 devtools::install_github("joaquinanguera/aceR")
 ```

+To install the beta version, use `"joaquinanguera/aceR@development"` in the above command.
+Please be aware that the beta version may have breaking changes relative to your current setup, or just bugs!

 The package, as of March 2020, has transitioned to the [CalVer](https://calver.org/) versioning system, with the `0Y.MINOR.MICRO` setup.